ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-edge.md

 {: #vc_orderinginstance-edge-services-cluster}

 Select the **Edge services cluster** checkbox to order a dedicated cluster for the network edge and the firewall components that are required for the Juniper® vSRX service.
 The edge services cluster is deployed in:
-* For VMware NSX-T® - the consolidated cluster
+* For VMware NSX-T® - the same data center as the consolidated cluster
 * For VMware NSX-V - the same data center as the instance

-Review the following restrictions for edge services clusters:
-* The data center of the consolidated cluster (for NSX-T) or the instance (for NSX-V) must be available for edge services cluster deployment.
+The data center of the consolidated cluster (for NSX-T) or the instance (for NSX-V) must be available for edge services cluster deployment.
 Edge services cluster deployment is not supported for **Dallas 09** and **Hong Kong 02**.
-* You cannot add more than one edge services cluster in the same data center pod.
-If you add multiple edge services clusters in the same pod, the clusters would share a transit VLAN, which might cause subsequent issues with the Juniper vSRX installation.
+{: note}

 ## Cluster name
 {: #vc_orderinginstance-edge-cluster-name}